shelbycamire/hello-world/README.md

 # hello-world
-first entry into GitHub repository
+second entry into GitHub repository learning to commit